 - Tracking Wages Method – Taxpayer tracks total wages subject to federal income tax withholding and makes appropriate modifications

 Property Limitation – UBIA is generally defined in the proposed regulations as the cost basis under IRC 1012 of the property acquired by the entity as of the end of the tax year.
-In order to mitigate the impact of bonus depreciation and IRC 179 expensing, UBIA is included in the computation above for the lesser of 10 years or its tax depreciable life.
+In order to mitigate the impact of bonus depreciation and IRC 179 expensing, UBIA is included in the computation above for the greater of 10 years or its tax depreciable life.
 The proposed regulations also note the Section 734 and Section 743 partnership basis adjustments are not treated as UBIA for purposes of the property limitation.
 There is also a special rule to prevent taxpayers from trying to artificially increase the basis of property basis for Section 199A.
 This rule states that property is not qualified property if the property is acquired within 60 days of the end of the taxable year and disposed of within 120 days without having been used in a trade or business for at least 45 days prior to disposition, unless the taxpayer demonstrates the principal purpose of the acquisition and disposition was a purpose other than increasing the Section 199A deduction.

 The proposed regulations also provide guidance on how to compute a partner’s share of property to include in their QBI computation.
 A partner’s share of property is based on the ratio used to compute their share of tax depreciation.
 If the partnership did not have any tax depreciation during the year, the property should be allocated based on how gain would be allocated to the partners pursuant to Sections 704(b) and 704(c) if the qualified property were sold in a hypothetical transaction for cash equal to the fair market value of the qualified property.